-Bintelli Electric Vehicles is your home for the most extensive selection of street legal, electric vehicles including electric golf carts, electric shuttles, commercial electric vehicles, low speed vehicles, ADA shuttles, parts and accessories.
+Bintelli Electric Vehicles is your home for the most extensive selection of street legal, electric vehicles including electric golf carts, electric shuttles, commercial electric vehicles, low speed vehicles, parts and accessories.

-All Bintelli Electric Vehicles are American built in our Gainesville, Florida facility, and then are put through rigorous inspection programs by our highly trained American workers.
+All Bintelli Electric Vehicles are American built in our Charleston, South Carolina facility, and then are put through rigorous inspection programs by our highly trained American workers.
 To ensure the quality of our electric vehicles all major electrical components in our vehicles are purchased from industry leading, name brand suppliers who produce their products in the USA.

 At Bintelli we are constantly building and adding new electric vehicle models to our inventory.
 At this time we have over forty standard models of vehicles that include golf course carts, street legal golf carts, passenger trams, parking lot shuttles, low speed vehicles, and emergency service vehicles.
 If we don’t have a low speed vehicle to fit your needs, our team will design and modify an electric vehicle specifically for you.